lindseytummond/bamazon/README.md

 ## Technologies:
 -	Javascript
 -	Node.js
+-   MySQL Database
 -	NPM package
     -	Inquirer
     -	Prompt
+    -   MySQL
+    -   console.table

 ## How to run the app:

-Enter `node index.js` in the command line to start the Game. <br>
+Enter `node bamazonCustomer.js` in the CLI to start the Game. <br>
-Prompts will be provided to guess letters, see how many guesses remain, and to confirm if you won or lost. <br>
+Prompts will be provided to select the item ID, quantity, and to confirm your order. <br>
-Likewise, the game will prompt if you would like to play again or exit.
+Likewise, the app will prompt if you would like to continue shopping or exit the store.

-## Example of how the game functions:
+## Example of how the Bamazon functions:
 ![Alt Text](https://media.giphy.com/media/YP1I99DV0ACizS42Dv/giphy.gif)